-In this knowledgebase article, we’re going to walk you through why the sitemap_index.xml throws a 404 error and how to solve this issue.
+In this knowledgebase article, we’ll walk you through why the sitemap_index.xml throws a 404 error and how to solve this issue.

-A 404 error basically means that the sitemap index or individual sitemap does not exist.
-Google bot expects a result of 200 ok responses, fetches all your website URLs via submitted sitemap file, and throws a 404 error when it cannot locate the sitemap_index.xml.
+A 404 error means that the sitemap index or individual sitemap does not exist.
+Google bot expects a result of 200 ok responses & fetches all your website URLs via the submitted sitemap file.
+Instead, it throws a 404 error when it cannot locate the sitemap_index.xml.

 Configuring sitemaps in Rank Math is extremely simple.
 However, if you’re not able to use the sitemap functionality in Rank Math, please go through our knowledgebase article on Rank Math sitemap issues and their fixes that’ll help you to fix some of the common sitemap problems.